zognin/tp/docs/UserGuide.md

 #### 4.5.9 Marking an order as undone: `undone-o`

-You can mark order as undone using this command.
+You can mark an order as undone using this command.

 Format: `undone-o INDEX`